Differentiate Your Brand with Customer Experience

 Show your audience that there are humans behind your brand and inject a bit of personality into your content.

-Aside from utilizing technology, you should also hone your people to become better at customer service.
-Know what your customers are saying about the quality of your service then compare that to the experience you have defined.
+Aside from utilizing technology, you should also develop your people to become better at customer service.
+Know what your customers are saying about your service quality, then compare that to the experience you have defined.
 From there, you can identify the training needs of each member of the customer support team.

 A quality framework means you have to schedule and track your team’s development through coaching, learning, and group training.